Zeyu-Li/rref/README.md

 ## About

-This project folder is a boilerplate for c++ projects.
-It is free to use (MIT Licence)
+This project is a rref calculator.
+Modify the matrices and this program will calculate the rref if there exist a rref

-The main cpp file in src is just the main function with cstdio lib
+The main cpp file require you to hard code the numbers in matrices into the int structures a and b

-    using namespace std;
-    int main()
-    {

-        return 0;
-    }

-Also included is a main.h file
+Also included is a main.h file that does nothing

 ## Project files